 (o) details of consultations with Stakeholders in respect of the plan.

-2. The level of detail in the Closure Plan or Final Closure Plan is expected to differ between cases involving a temporary suspension of , cases involving unplanned abandonment of work, and cases involving final mine closure.
+2. The level of detail in the Closure Plan or Final Closure Plan is expected to differ between cases involving a Temporary Suspension of Exploitation activities mining operations , cases involving unplanned abandonment of work, and cases involving final mine closure.
 The content of the Closure Plan or Final Closure Plan is to be commensurate with the nature, extent and duration of activities associated with the level of closure and maturity of the project.

 Annex IX